NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/05-ocr.md

 - Task 1: Creating an *Azure AI services* resource
 - Task 2: Connect your Azure AI service resource to Vision Studio
 - Task 3: Extract text from images in the Vision Studio

-## Exercise 1: Read the text in Vision Studio

 ### Task 1: Create an *Azure AI services* resource